e2nIEE/pandapower/doc/converter/powerfactory.rst

 ..
 Note:: Directory: ~\\pandapower\\pandapower\\converter\\powerfactory

+The user defined tool is implemented with the library tkinter, which is included in the standard Python installation.
 In order to setup the tool in PowerFactory, execute the following steps.

 Setup User Defined Tool